2DGD-F0TH/2DGD_F0TH/chapters/001_Introduction/001_Introduction.md

 - **Developing Game Mechanics:** Here we will dive into the game development's darkest and dirtiest secrets, how games fool us into strong emotions but also how some of the most used mechanics are implemented.
 - **Accessibility in video games:** Here we will learn the concept of "accessibility" and see what options we can give to our players to make our game more accessible (as well as more enjoyable to use).
 - **Testing your game:** This section is all about hunting bugs, without a can of bug spray.
 A deep dive into the world of testing, both automated and manual.
-- **Optimising and Profiling your game:** When things don't go right, like the game is stuttering or too slow, we have to rely on profiling and optimisation.
+- **Optimizing and Profiling your game:** When things don't go right, like the game is stuttering or too slow, we have to rely on profiling and optimization.
 In this section we will learn tips and tricks and procedures to see how to make our games perform better.
 - **Balancing Your Game:** A very idealistic vision on game balance, in this chapter we will take a look inside the player's mind and look at how something that may seem "a nice challenge" to us can translate into a "terrible balance issue" to our players.
 - **Marketing Your Game:** Here we will take a look at mistakes the industry has done when marketing and maintaining their own products, from the point of view of a small indie developer.
 We will also check some of the more controversial topics like loot boxes, micro transactions and season passes.
 - **Engaging your community:** a lot of a game's power comes from its community, in this section we will take a look at some suggestion you can implement in your game (and out-of-game too) to further engage your loyal fans.